EtchUK/Etch.OrchardCore.ThemeBoilerplate/content/README.md

 ### [NodeJS](https://nodejs.org/en/)

-The theme requires NodeJS 14.15.5 or higher to assist with gathering third party front-end dependencies and compiles front-end assets.
-Compilation of front-end assets is handled by [Webpack](https://webpack.js.org/).
+It's recommended to use the latest LTS version of NodeJS.
+NodeJS used is for handling compilation of source code in to front-end assets that are served to the user.
+Compilation of front-end assets is handled by [Vite](https://vitejs.dev/).

 ## Commands

 ### Developing

-When developing on the theme it's likely you're be working with HTML and static assets (CSS & JavaScript).
-Running the command below will set up compilation of front end assets.
+When working with the theme within a develoment environment the following command must be run because the front-assets will be loaded via a local development server spun up by Vite.
+Vite uses [hot module replacement](https://vitejs.dev/guide/features.html#hot-module-replacement) to automatically display CSS changes or reload the browser when there is a change to the JavaScript.

     npm run start

 ### Compiling Front-end Assets

-When developing, it's likely you'll be working with front-end assets (located in `/Assets`) that need to be compiled in to files that are referenced by the theme (in `Views/Layout.cshtml`).
-The command shown below will compile CSS & JavaScript assets via Webpack and keep watch of files that will trigger compilation.

-    npm run bundle:watch

-_Hint: Running `npm start` will run the command above after running `npm install`._

-When the theme is deployed to a production environment we need to serve compressed assets for optimial delivery to improve page load times.
-The command below will compile assets ready for optimal delivery.
-This command ia automatically run when the project is compiled with `--configuration Release`.
+When the theme is deployed to a production environment assets will be compiled for optimial delivery to improve page load times.
+The command below will compile assets and place them within the `wwwroot` folder of the theme.
+Requests to `./Etch.OrchardCore.ThemeBoilerplate` will serve the assets.

     npm run bundle:prod